Highlights Of The Program

 Cossill & Webley Consulting Engineers

-• Examining edge-of-grid network constraints, driving capacity limits, and reliability challenges today
+• Examining edge-of-grid network constraints, capacity limits, and reliability challenges today

 • Evaluating current decarbonisation options and how they perform against real network constraints

-• Detailing WA utility-scale microgrids at Peel Business Park, Eglinton Village, and Ocean Reef case learnings
+• Detailing WA utility-scale microgrids at Peel Business Park, Eglinton Village, and Ocean Reef case studies

 • Demonstrating residential DER services that cover capacity shortfalls and strengthen local supply